 Hotel Plaza St. Rafael (Editor's Pick) - Av.
 Chile 414 y Clemente Ballen.
 Excellent location adjacent to the Parque Seminario (Iguana Park) and a short three-block walk to the Malecon.

-The city's Zona Rosa, several blocks of bars and discotecas, is about a five-block walk.
+The city's Zona Rosa, with several blocks of bars and discotecas, is about a five-block walk.
 A private room with a bath is $35/night.
-Breakfast included.
-Good Wi-Fi in rooms.
+Breakfast is included.
+There is good Wi-Fi in the rooms.

 Short Term Housing

-If you plan to spend a few weeks or months in the city, then you'll want to rent a room or apartment.
-Try negotiating a rate with your hostel, or Airbnb, or asking around for rooms or apartments for rent.
+If you plan to spend a few weeks or months in the city, you'll want to rent a room or apartment.
+Try negotiating a rate with your hostel or Airbnb, or asking for rooms or apartments for rent.

 Couchsurfing

-Couchsurfing is also an option in Guayaquil and can allow you to stay with a local in a part of the city you might not otherwise experience.
+Couchsurfing is also an option in Guayaquil.
+It allows you to stay with a local in a part of the city you might not otherwise experience.

 We'll keep this short, like most people's time in Guayaquil.